Car Equity Loans in Canada: How They Work, Benefits & Risks

 Negotiating with Creditors

-If you are struggling with debt, negotiating with your creditors for a lower interest rate or extended payment plan may be a better solution than taking out another loan.
+If you are struggling with debt, negotiating with your creditors for a lower interest rate, extending your payment plan or consolidating your debt may be a better solution than taking out another loan.
 Debt relief alternatives include consumer proposals, debt settlement, or a debt management plan (DMP).

 car travel img